Québec 1775: Blizzards and Battle

 - A free guided assistance service is available for anyone with a disability.
 Reservation required — for more information, call 418-649-6157 or 1-855-649-6157.

-From June 20 to September 2, 2025, admission is free for children aged 17 and under, and 50% off for youth aged 18 to 24 as part of the Canada Strong Pass.
-The Museum reserves the right to request proof of age upon admission.
+From June 19 to September 7, 2026: Free admission for youth aged 17 and under, and 50% off for visitors aged 18–24 as part of the A Strong Canada Pass.
+The Museum reserves the right to request proof of age at the entrance.

 Plan your visit